Skip to main content

 Our Response

-Americares emergency response experts are focused on restoring health services for children and adults affected by the storm, including those displaced.
-The team is prepared to deliver essential medicines, relief supplies and emergency funding to restore vital health services.
-Americares is coordinating with local governments, United Nations agencies and international relief organizations to bring aid to the hardest hit communities.
+In the Caribbean, where the storm at one point reached Category 5 status and sheared roofs off buildings, Americares is focused on restoring health services for children and adults affected by the storm, including those displaced.
+We are preparing to deliver essential medicines, relief supplies and emergency funding to restore vital health services.

 “The health of survivors is our No.1 concern,” says Americares Director of International Emergency Response Cora Nally.
 “People have lost everything and will need medicine, medical and relief supplies and support for their mental health.”